Code Blue: What to expect and how to contribute as a new RN

 In this video, Cathy shares her experience with her first few Code Blue situations as a new nurse and even during nursing school as a hospital transporter.
 She explains how CPR is actually very hard work and exhausting.
 She also explains how your role can evolve as more help arrives and how to transition.

-As the main actors in a Code Blue arrive like the critical care doctor, ICU nurses and lab, you need to stay there to give a really clear report, especially if you are dealing with your patient.
+As the main actors in a Code Blue arrive, like the critical care provider, ICU nurses and lab, you need to stay there to give a really clear report, especially if you are dealing with your patient.

 Cathy also describes what it’s like to lose a patient and how dealing with the family can sometimes be rough when they are emotional and accusatory about the level of care.
 This can be very rough on new nurses and Cathy explains how she has coped with those situations.

 Hey, I'm Cathy.
 So I get requests all the time for different types of videos, and one of the requests I got was to make a video about what it's like to go through a Code Blue situation.

 So I've been a nurse now for almost three years, and I've probably been involved in say, a half a dozen Code Blue situations.
 I am less involved now that I'm a wound nurse but as a new grad, and actually before that, I was involved.

 So when I was in nursing school I worked as a transporter part-time to kind of have my foot in the door to try to get a new grad position when I graduated.
 So as a transporter I responded to a Code Blue with my fellow transporter, Gabe, and I decided I was going to try to get in there and do CPR with Gabe and others.
 So transporters often respond to Code Blues if they are not otherwise occupied and really busy with other transports.

 So Gabe and I went into the room and we started alternating with CPR on the patient.
 Which, when I took my CPR classes, it didn't seem like too big of a deal to do CPR, not super tiring.
 Well, I'm here to tell you that it is exhausting.
 It is beyond exhausting.